Julio Grondona: Controversy

 Grondona caused controversy in 2003 when, in response to a journalist's question about referee standards in Argentina, he said: "I do not believe a Jew can ever be a referee at this level.
 It's hard work and you know, Jews don't like hard work."
 In another incident, he went on record saying "Jews don't like it when it gets rough."

-On May 31, 2011, in an interview with German press, when asked about who he voted for to receive the 2018 and 2030 World Cup hosting rights Grondona said, "Yes, I voted for Argentina, because a vote for the US would be like a vote for England, and that is not possible [...]
+On 31 May 2011, in an interview with German press, when asked about who he voted for to receive the 2018 and 2030 World Cup hosting rights Grondona said, "Yes, I voted for Argentina, because a vote for the US would be like a vote for England, and that is not possible [...]
 But with the English bid I said: Let us be brief.
 If you give back the Islas Malvinas (Falkland Islands), which belong to us, you will get my vote.
 They then became sad and left."
 Grondona later apologized for his attack on England.

 In 2014 his son, Humberto, a FIFA official, admitted illegally selling tickets for games at the World Cup in Brazil.

-On June 2, 2015, FIFA blamed Julio Grondona for approving, in 2007, corrupt payments at the center of the United States Department of Justice investigation known as FIFA-gate that led to the 47-count indictment against soccer officials and sports marketing executives.
+On 2 June 2015, FIFA blamed Julio Grondona for approving, in 2007, corrupt payments at the centre of the United States Department of Justice investigation known as FIFA-gate that led to the 47-count indictment against football officials and sports marketing executives.